deepset-ai/haystack/docs/_src/api/api/document_store.md

 **Arguments**:

 - `labels`: A list of Python dictionaries or a list of Haystack Label objects.
+- `index`: Elasticsearch index where the labels should be stored.
+If not supplied, self.label_index will be used.
 - `batch_size`: Number of labels that are passed to Elasticsearch's bulk function at a time.

 <a name="elasticsearch.ElasticsearchDocumentStore.update_document_meta"></a>